This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 1980

-In the early 1980s, with the rise of large supermarkets in Spain, I sensed that changes were coming to distribution channels and consumer habits.
-At that time, the most commonly used packaging for young wine was the 1-liter returnable bottle, which required having several bottling plants throughout Spain to serve national distribution.
-My goal for several years was to sell wine in a non-returnable container that was practical, economical, and lightweight, and that could be packaged in a single plant, thus achieving lower unit costs by taking advantage of economies of scale.
 After analyzing several alternatives, such as glass or PET, I opted for carton technology.
 My father, a very conservative person, had his reservations about the launch of DON SIMON wine, although the real resistance came from outside the company.
-Those were very difficult times, because we found ourselves alone, facing pressures of all kinds.
-Packaging wine in cartons represented, for many, a challenge to tradition.
-Despite all the difficulties, we believed in the project, and we were convinced that by offering a higher quality than what was available at that time in young wines, the consumer would accept it.
+Those were very difficult times, because we found ourselves alone, facing all kinds of pressure.
+For many, packaging wine in cartons was a challenge to tradition.
+Despite all the difficulties, we believed in the project and were convinced that, by offering a higher quality than was available at the time in young wines, consumers would accept it.

-I'm going to eat with Don Simón
+I'm going to have lunch with Don Simón.

 Diversification